Software intelligence

-Software Intelligence is insight into the inner-working and structural condition of software assets produced by software designed to analyze database structure, software framework and source code to better understand and control complex software systems in Information Technology environments.
-Similarly to Business Intelligence (BI), Software Intelligence is produced by a set of software tools and techniques for the mining of data and software's inner-structure.
-End results are automatically produced and feed a knowledge base containing technical documentation and make it available to all to be used by business and software stakeholders to make informed decisions, measure the efficiency of software development organizations, communicate about the software health, prevent software catastrophes.
+Software intelligence is insight into the inner workings and structural condition of software assets produced by software designed to analyze database structure, software framework and source code to better understand and control complex software systems in information technology environments.
+Similarly to business intelligence (BI), software intelligence is produced by a set of software tools and techniques for the mining of data and the software's inner-structure.
+Results are automatically produced and feed a knowledge base containing technical documentation and blueprints of the innerworking of applications, and make it available to all to be used by business and software stakeholders to make informed decisions, measure the efficiency of software development organizations, communicate about the software health, prevent software catastrophes.

 History

-Software Intelligence has been used by Kirk Paul Lafler, an American engineer, entrepreneur, and consultant, and founder of Software Intelligence Corporation in 1979.
+Software intelligence has been used by Kirk Paul Lafler, an American engineer, entrepreneur, and consultant, and founder of Software Intelligence Corporation in 1979.
 At that time, it was mainly related to SAS activities, in which he has been an expert since 1979.

 In the early 1980s, Victor R. Basili participated in different papers detailing a methodology for collecting valid software engineering data relating to software engineering, evaluation of software development, and variations.

-In 2004, different software vendors in software analysis start using the terms as part of their product naming and marketing strategy.
+In 2004, different software vendors in software analysis started using the terms as part of their product naming and marketing strategy.

-Then in 2010, Ahmed E. Hassan and Tao Xie defined Software Intelligence as a "practice offering software practitioners up-to-date and pertinent information to support their daily decision-making processes and Software Intelligence should support decision-making processes throughout the lifetime of a software system".
-They go on by defining Software Intelligence as a "strong impact on modern software practice" for the upcoming decades.
+Then in 2010, Ahmed E. Hassan and Tao Xie defined software intelligence as a "practice offering software practitioners up-to-date and pertinent information to support their daily decision-making processes and Software Intelligence should support decision-making processes throughout the lifetime of a software system".
+They go on by defining software intelligence as a "strong impact on modern software practice" for the upcoming decades.

 Capabilities

-Because of the complexity and wide range of components and subjects implied in software, Software intelligence is derived from different aspects of software:
+Because of the complexity and wide range of components and subjects implied in software, software intelligence is derived from different aspects of software: